TomBurdge/rust_go_beep_boop/README.md

 ## This is possible!
 Rust and go can inter-op via the [C FFI](https://doc.rust-lang.org/nomicon/ffi.html).

-This project involves a basic example of passing strings from go to rust, to call a rust function.
+This project showcases a basic example of passing strings from go to rust, to call a rust function.

 This project is an implementation of the pattern from [this blog post](https://blog.arcjet.com/calling-rust-ffi-libraries-from-go/).
 There are excellent resources linked within the blog post, plus [this mdbook](https://github.com/Michael-F-Bryan/rust-ffi-guide) and [this](https://github.com/thebracket/RustNations2025) are particularly good for understanding the rust C interface.

 This project uses [purego](https://github.com/ebitengine/purego), rather than [cgo](https://go.dev/wiki/cgo). purego performs syscall magic so that we can use the C FFI interface without requiring libc.

-[WASM](https://blog.arcjet.com/webassembly-on-the-server-compiling-rust-to-wasm-and-executing-it-from-go/) for the interface also looks exciting, but beyond the scope of this project.
+[WASM](https://blog.arcjet.com/webassembly-on-the-server-compiling-rust-to-wasm-and-executing-it-from-go/) for the interface also looks exciting, but is beyond the scope of this project.

 ## Running
 There is mask.md file that can be used to re-create and run this example.